This Week in Energy News: 10 Stories You Need to See

-A roundup of the week's most newsworthy energy industry press releases from PR Newswire, including new rooftop solar installations at Lowe's and Sigma's production of green lithium.
+A roundup of the week's most newsworthy energy industry press releases from PR Newswire, including an electrostatic fusion milestone and a new virtual power plant for solar customers in California.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.